lscharen/iigs-sprite-compiler/README.md

 ```
 Currently, the accumulator will be marked as having an IMMEDIATE value of $0011, rather than the intederminant value of $--11.
 If there are 16-bit data values equal to $0011, then the compiler could emit incorrect code.

 * Heuristic is too ooptimistic.
 The Heuristic function does not take into account the cost of masked data stores, stack movement, or switrched between 8-bit and 16-bit modes.
 As such, it is too optimistic in many cases and causes the effectrive branching factor of the search to become too large.
+For example, one test case has a true cost of 37 cycles, but the heuristic estimated a total cost of 19 cycles from the initial state.

 * Successor function allows non-productive moves.
 Specifically, it allows a switch to/from 8/16-bit mode at any point, e.g. SEP/REP instructions.
 As such, the expander will propose long sequences of SEP/REP/SEP/REP/SEP/REP/...
 Since each instruction is cheaper than any code that actually writes data, many states are expanded that a trivially redundent until their cumulative cost is greater that a store.
 This can actually be quite high for 16-bit masked stores (16 cycles), which is 5 SEP/REP expansions.
 ## License